 The cereal options for you will depend on your lab work, your kidney health goals, and your food preferences.
 Checking the food label is always recommended because various brands can differ.

-Hot cereal options
+Hot cereal options for kidney disease

 - Oat bran